sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 #define MIN_DELTA_TIME_FOR_SPRING_CALCULATIONS 0.1f // 10 fps
 {% endhighlight %}

-Before we perform the spring calculation, let's scale our spring model's `Stiffness` value.
-The effective range of the `Stiffness` parameter in the spring calculation is a little unintuitive.
+Before we perform the spring calculation, let's also scale our spring model's `Stiffness` value.
+The effective range of the `Stiffness` parameter in the spring calculation is a little hard to work with.
 Scaling it by a constant value can change this range to something more intuitive for animators.
-In _Cloud Crashers_, we use another macro set at a value of `35.0`, which results the range close to `0 - 100`:
+In _Cloud Crashers_, we use another macro set to a value of `35.0`, which results the range close to `0 -> 100`:

 {% highlight c++ %}